zeebo/zeebo.github.io/source/_posts/2012-08-07-painless-web-handlers-in-go.markdown

 The other pain points, hard coded urls, and checking the request method, are going to be handled by more advanced routing.
-For this, we're going to use the execllent [gorilla web toolkit][gorilla], specifically the [gorilla/pat][gorrila/pat] package.
+For this, we're going to use the execllent [gorilla web toolkit][gorilla], specifically the [gorilla/pat][gorilla/pat] package.
 I really like the simple API it provides with easy parameter capturing from the url.
-It's almost a drop in replacement for `net/http`:
+It's very easy to use with the `net/http` package:

 {% codeblock main.go %}
 func main() {